Ring Engineering RailPro Frequently Asked Questions

 What about RF interference?

 Our RailPro system uses advanced technology like cell phones where many can be in use at the same time in the same area.
 Our products are not like the easily disturbed RF products found in many toys.
 This makes it unlikely that you will experience any interference.
 Our products have worked successfully around wireless computer networks cell phones etc. Any RF product may have, or cause, some type of interference but because of the technology that we use it is very unlikely.
+At the time of this writing we have really had no users complain about not being able to dependable control their trains with RailPro.

 Can the locomotive module fit into all HO scale locomotives?